leka/moti/README.md

 Here are something to do see your robot living :

-1. Visit our [Bill of Materil page](sketch/README.md) and buy the different parts from your favorite retailer.
+1. Visit our [Bill of Material page](sketch/README.md) and buy the different parts from your favorite retailer.
 1. Wait a couple of days for the mailman.
 1. Build the robot, yeah!
 1. Connect the Arduino board to your computer using the usb cable.